auth0-sandbox/lab-api-access-management/README.md

     Use ctrl/cmd-click with the link to open the landing page for the API.

 1. Verify that a landing page for the API is presented with documentation about its endpoints.
-Click on the /totals and /reports endpoints to make sure the application returns JSON data:
+Click on the /expenses endpoint to make sure the application returns JSON data:

     <div style="text-align: center"><img src="./.assets/images/backend-api-landing-page.png" /></div>

+    NOTE: clicking the /expenses/{userid} endpoint will result in a permission error.

 1. In the terminal window add the package for verifying Auth0 access tokens: